-Marketing Compliance – 6 tips to thrive in highly regulated industries
+Ways to manage Marketing Compliance in highly regulated industries

-Posted by Jodie Byass on July 23, 2020Find me on: Tweet
+Posted by Jodie Byass on September 7, 2021Find me on: Tweet

 Marketing compliance.
 Two words that can literally send you into a tailspin especially as a marketer working in heavily regulated industries such as Finance, Healthcare, Pharmaceuticals, Insurance, and Alcohol and Tobacco.
 With multiple channels to manage, regulations changing at the speed of light and the risk of personal data being erroneously shared, the task of balancing the creative with rigid protocols seems like an impossible dream.

 The good news is that it’s not impossible, though it does require some ground work as well as upkeep to ensure your marketing compliance is beyond reproach.
 And it’ll be well worth it in the long run.
 After all, no organisation wants to take a hit to their reputation or bottom line if a regulation is breached.

 6 top tips to help you manage your marketing compliance with more zeal and ease:

 1. Plan your marketing campaigns through the lens of the Legal team

 At the planning stage of your marketing campaigns, meet with the Legal team to discuss feedback on your ideas.
 It’ll save you time and money upfront to discover that a campaign is unlikely to get the green light.
 However, you’ll feel more at ease knowing that other projects have gotten the thumbs up.
 This process is also useful in eliminating breaches that might have occurred if Legal gets bypassed in the approval workflow process and a mistake goes public.

 Recommended reading: 5 ways to solve your marketing compliance issues